All Episodes

 It's coming up.

-Oh, this is good too.
+Oh, this is good, too.

 Obama's solar panels will take 110 years to pay for themselves.

-Highly technical story, but that's here it is.
+Highly technical story, but here it is.

 What is this?

-It's about the competitiveness of our businesses to make them globally competitive because they are competing with companies in countries where the federal government, where their governments pay for health care.
+And Pelosi said, this is not only about the health of individuals in our country, which will be justification enough, it's about the competitiveness of our businesses to make them globally competitive because they are competing with companies in countries where the federal government, where their governments pay for health care.

 They don't have to bear those health care costs.

-Taxpayers are paying for health care.
+Nancy, honey, taxpayers are paying for health care.

-The government can't pay For anything without taking money from people who produce it, unless they print it.
+The government can't pay for anything without taking money from people who produce it, unless they print it, which is sadly what is happening now.

 The third person in line for the presidency in this country is a complete airhead.